Long-winged harrier: Description

-The long-winged harrier can arbor 2 different morphs, a dark morph and a light morph.
+The long-winged harrier can harbor 2 different morphs, a dark morph and a light morph.
 In dark morph individuals, the belly is all black with females having more of a brown undertone.
 The light morph individuals can be identified by their white underparts, which contrasts heavily with their dark morph counterpart.
 Juvenile long-winged harriers usually have the same colour patterns as females, but they have a more speckled chest.
 The long-winged harrier morphologically resembles its close relative, the cinereous harrier (Circus cinereus), which can also be found in South America, but their range rarely overlaps.

 As all other birds of prey species, the long-winged harrier possesses sharp talons used to catch their prey on the ground or in the air, and their legs are bright orange.
 The species also shares the large hooked beak of other birds of prey, which it uses to tear apart meat once it catches its prey.

 The long-winged harrier is part of the only diurnal bird of prey group to possess a facial disc.
 The facial disc is formed by a group of easily recognizable group of feathers that form a disc shape around the bird's face.
 These feathers can be raised in response to sounds and can improve the bird's hearing when it is hunting by triangulating sounds in its ear holes.

 Little is known of the long-winged harrier's vocalization, as is not a very vocal bird.
 It will call mostly when in flight and some variation of the bird's call include a fast succession of "klee-klee-klee", and a more quiet "thrill" with a quickly descending pitch.